katrinleinweber/Markdown-for-bio-scientists/README.md

 > - wider choice of software (any text editor)
 > - faster to type few commands than clicking buttons
-> - convertible to \LaTeX\, .docx & many other formats
+> - convertible into \LaTeX\, see [github.com/JensErat/scientific-markdown](https://github.com/JensErat/scientific-markdown)

 ### Markdown syntax